-The non employee Director compensation program is reviewed annually.
+The non-employee Director compensation program is reviewed annually.
 The Nominating and Governance Committee uses the Board's independent compensation consultant for this purpose.
-During 2017, Compensation Advisory Partners conducted an annual comprehensive review and assessment of Director compensation.
-The Company targets non employee Director compensation at approximately the median of the peer group used for Executive compensation comparisons ("Peer Group") (see page 30), which aligns with its Executive compensation philosophy.
-As a result of Compensation Advisory Partners November 2017 review and the Committee's discussion, Director compensation was changed effective November 27, 2017.
-These changes position Directors at the median of compensation within Principal's Peer Group and further simplifies the Director compensation program by eliminating fees for the non regularly scheduled Board and Committee meetings.
+During 2018, Compensation Advisory Partners conducted an annual comprehensive review and assessment of Director compensation.
+The Company targets non-employee Director compensation at approximately the median of the peer group used for Executive compensation comparisons ("Peer Group") (see pages 30-31), which aligns with its Executive compensation philosophy.
+Director compensation did not change as a result of Compensation Advisory Partners November 2018 review because it is generally positioned at the median of compensation within Principal's Peer Group.
+It was last changed effective November 27, 2017.